 34 bills in 15 states would limit early voting.

-And Iowa’s Senate File 413 shortened the state’s early voting period by nine days (the bill was signed by Governor Reynolds, and is currently being challenged in court).
+And Iowa’s Senate File 413 shortened the state’s early voting period by nine days (the bill was signed by Gov. Kim Reynolds (R) and is currently being challenged in court).
 Whether it’s limiting the window in which people can vote early, cutting the most popular early voting day from the calendar or rolling back expanded hours that allowed voters with the least flexible schedules to have their voices heard, Republicans know that early voting is key to expanding voting access, and they’re determined to reign it in.

 198 bills in 41 states would restrict absentee voting.